General Education Committee

 The committee also reviews student appeals for exceptions to General Education Requirements.
 Submission deadlines are November 15 (fall semester) and April 15 (spring semester).

-Currently, the committee is collaborating with the University Assessment Committee for coordinating periodic assessment of students’ attainment of intended student outcomes in general education.
+Currently, the committee is collaborating with the University Assessment Committee for coordinating periodic assessment of student achievement of general education learning outcomes.

 The committee does not meet over the summer.